Tony de Peltrie: Reception

 Critics and audiences were enthusiastic about Tony de Peltrie.
 It received more than 20 awards worldwide and garnered coverage in hundreds of magazines.
 In the week after the show in San Francisco, Time magazine concluded a two-page article about the Festival with the words:

 "But the biggest ovations last week were reserved for Tony de Peltrie.
 Created by a design team from the University of Montreal, it depicts a once famous musician, tickling the keys and tapping his white leather shoes to the beat of his memories.
 De Peltrie looks and acts human; his fingers and facial expressions are soft, lifelike and wonderfully appealing.
 In creating De Peltrie, the Montreal team may have achieved a breakthrough: a digitized character with whom a human audience can identify."

-— Phillip Elmer-DeWitt: Time Magazine, 5.
+— Phillip Elmer-DeWitt: Time, 5.
 August 1985.

 John Lasseter, one of the festival’s judges commented:

 "Years from now Tony de Peltrie will be looked upon as the landmark piece, where real, fleshy characters were first animated by computer."